Materials towards total ethics fashion

-These materials, whether replacing animal-derived materials or existing in their own right, are more aligned with a total ethics fashion system than others.
-No material is perfect, but these are certainly preferable.
+These materials, whether replacing animal-derived materials (and their synthetic counterparts) or existing in their own right, are more aligned with a total ethics fashion system than most.
+No material is perfect, but these are certainly preferable, with reduced ethical and environmental impacts.

 mango+leather.jpg